shaKhan123/shopping-cart-redux/README.md

-A simple shopping cart example demonstrating the use of Redux.
+A simple shopping cart built with Redux.

 ![](shop-cart.gif)